naterex/rails_recipe_box_erb/README.md

 # README

-This is a project to make an online Recipe Box using Ruby on Rails.
+This is a project to make an online Recipe Vault using Ruby on Rails.

 Users can create recipes that include mutiple ingredients and directions for each one.